aleshaleksey/fansys23/10-conditions-types.md

 All damage is deduced from current HP.
 HP are protected from Nat damage by SP and by MP against Sup damage.
 An entity's MP/SP can absorb a certain amount of damage and deducing from current MP/SP total, with any excess damage counting against HP.
 When an entity reaches 0 HP it is "dying".
 Some damage types ignore MP/SP.
 They are particularly dangerous.

 All damage types have associated conditions.
-If an entity takes damage to HP greater than its level, it must make a Con or Cha save against threshold of [10 + HP damage / 2] or suffer a condition on the attack's list, starting from the lowest class condition.
-If it is already suffering from it, or is immune to it, it adds the next lowest condition to its conditions.
-If all conditions are added, nothing more happens.
+If an entity takes HP damage, it risks acquiring such a condition (see above "HP damage and conditions").

 ___
 #### Damage type list